garrandall/popular-music-data/tracks/no-chemise-please-gerry-granahan.md

 Put 'er back in her dungarees
 No chemise, please, not for me, please
-Well you can take back the sack, leave it hangin' on the rack And bring a sweater back!!
+Well you can take back the sack, leave it hangin' on the rack And bring a sweater back!
 No chemise, please, not for me, please
-Well you can take back the sack, leave it hangin' on the rack Bring a sweater back!!
+Well you can take back the sack, leave it hangin' on the rack Bring a sweater back!